afontenot/syncthing/protocol/PROTOCOL.md

     +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+

 For BEP v1 the Version field is set to zero.
 Future versions with incompatible message formats will increment the Version field.
+A message with an unknown version is a protocol error and MUST result in the connection being terminated.
+A client supporting multiple versions MAY retry with a different protcol version upon disconnection.

 The Type field indicates the type of data following the message header and is one of the integers defined below.
+A message of an unknown type is a protocol error and MUST result in the connection being terminated.

 The Message ID is set to a unique value for each transmitted message.
 In request messages the Reply To is set to zero.
 In response messages it is